awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 + Host metrics and the process list are not guaranteed to reflect the actual system state\.
 Thus, you shouldn't use OEM to monitor the root file system or mount point file system\.
 For more information about monitoring the operating system, see [Enhanced Monitoring](USER_Monitoring.OS.md)\.
 + Autodiscovery is not supported\.
 You must manually add database targets\.
 + OMS module availability depends on your database edition\.
 For example, the database performance diagnosis and tuning module is only available for Oracle Database Enterprise Edition\.
 + Management Agent consumes additional memory and computing resources\.
 If you experience performance problems after enabling the `OEM_AGENT` option, we recommend that you scale up to a larger DB instance class\.
-For more information, see [DB Instance Classes](Concepts.DBInstanceClass.md) and [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [DB instance classes](Concepts.DBInstanceClass.md) and [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 + Because operating system access on the alert log isn't granted to the user running the `OEM_AGENT` on the Amazon RDS host, it isn't possible to collect metrics for `DB Alert Log` and `DB Alert Log Error Status` in OEM\.

 ## Prerequisites for Management Agent<a name="Oracle.Options.OEMAgent.PreReqs"></a>